HOME • SEARCH • EMAIL • ABOUT

 Scientific names Common names

-Caryota furfuracea Blume ex Mart Bato (Tag.)
+Caryota furfuracea Blume Bato (Tag.)

 Caryota griffithii Becc.
 Pugahan (Tag.)

 Caryota mitis Lour.
-Clustering fishtal palm (Engl.)

-Caryota nana Linden Many-stemmed fishtail palm (Engl.)

-Caryota propinqua Blume ex Mart.
 Tufted fishtail palm (Engl.)

+Caryota nana Linden Wine palm (Engl.)

+Caryota propinqua Blume

 Caryota sabolifera Wall. ex.
 Mart.
-Wiine palm (Engl.)

 Caryota speciosa Linden